一 (yi) / oneness

 via the MIT ML5 Bodypose Keypoints library.
 Ceci Sun, a friend and

-dancer at Johns Hopkins University, performed choreography to one of my
+dancer at Johns Hopkins University, performed choreography to "Motion

 When Ceci and I caught up in Winter 2025, she asked if I would be interested

-in creating a new version of the project for her senior thesis performance.
+in creating a new version of the project for her senior thesis capstone performance.

-Given that it had been two years since we last collaborated, and newer
+Given that it had been two years since we last collaborated and that newer

 technologies had become available, I was really excited to create an improved